nyeholt/waratah/docs/en/100_branding.md

 In the above configuration, it's expected your theme templates are present in `themes/project-theme` (you can call your theme anything you want).

-The `project-theme` has a higher priority than this module's theme, meaning your project can override a template provided by this module.
+The `project-theme` has a higher priority than this module's theme, meaning your project can override any template provided by this module.
 This is quite powerful but remember that doing so may cause your project to miss out on improvements, fixes and features added to this module.

 ## Branding version

-As v2.14 of the NSW Design System acts as a bridge to version v3.0 we have introduced a branding version:
+As v2.14 of the NSW Design System acted as a bridge to version v3.0 we introduced a branding version:

 ```yml
 private static $branding_version = 3.0;
 ```
-Version 0.3.x of this module ships with the value 3.0.
+Version > 0.3.x of this module ships with the value 3.0.

-At this point in time, the only change made via the `branding_version` value is the requirement of the 'Public Sans' font if the value is >= 3.0.
-When the value is < 3.0, Montserrat will be used.
-The latter is no longer supported for new projects.

 ## Co-branding